What is my responsibility to the poor? - Poverty - TouchPoints

 Isaiah 58:10Feed the hungry, and help those in trouble.
 Then your light will shine out from the darkness, and the darkness around you will be as bright as noon.

-Matthew 7:12“Do to others whatever you would like them to do to you.”
+Matthew 7:12“Do to others whatever you would like them to do to you.
+This is the essence of all that is taught in the law and the prophets.”

-Leviticus 19:9-10When you harvest the crops of your land, do not harvest the grain along the edges of your fields, and do not pick up what the harvesters drop. . . .
+Leviticus 19:9-10“When you harvest the crops of your land, do not harvest the grain along the edges of your fields, and do not pick up what the harvesters drop.
+It is the same with your grape crop—do not strip every last bunch of grapes from the vines, and do not pick up the grapes that fall to the ground.
 Leave them for the poor and the foreigners living among you.
-I am the LORD your God.
+I am the Lord your God.”

 Throughout the Bible God watches out for the poor and urges us to do the same.
-In these verses he instructs farmers to leave some grain and fruit in their fields after harvest so the poor can find food.
+In these verses, God instructs farmers to leave some grain and fruit in their fields after the harvest so the poor can come to find food.
 This law probably saved the lives of Ruth and Naomi (read Ruth 2:1-3).
 What can you leave for the poor from your abundance?
 It is everyone’s responsibility to care for the less fortunate.
 It is a practical and essential way to demonstrate your faith in everyday life.

 Luke 16:22-23“Finally, the poor man died and was carried by the angels to sit beside Abraham at the heavenly banquet.
 The rich man also died and was buried, and he went to the place of the dead.
 There, in torment, he saw Abraham in the far distance with Lazarus at his side.”

-In New Testament times, the Pharisees taught that wealth was proof of God’s favor and a sign of a person’s righteousness.
+In Jesus’ day, many religious leaders taught that wealth was proof of God’s favor and a sign of a person’s righteousness.
 Jesus surprised them with this story of a beggar who was blessed in the next life while the rich man was punished.
-Through faith in Jesus, those who suffer in this lifetime will experience the full grace of God and vindication in heaven.
+Through faith in Jesus, those who suffer in this life will experience the full grace of God and vindication in heaven.
 This is part of our ultimate redemption, but it will not happen apart from faith in Jesus.
-This fact of heavenly vindication does not excuse any of us from caring for needs whenever and wherever we can.
+This fact of heavenly vindication does not excuse any of us from caring for the needs of the poor whenever and wherever we can.
 We will not be able to help everyone, but we are to minister to those “at our gate” who we learn are needy.